Classification: PARP Inhibitor

 - Lung Problems: Patients can develop an inflammation of the lungs (called pneumonitis) while taking this medication.
 Notify your healthcare provider right away if you develop any new or worsening symptoms, including shortness of breath, trouble breathing, cough or fever.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 1 month after treatment.
+Effective birth control is necessary during treatment and for at least 3 months after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed while taking this medication.
+You should not breastfeed while taking this medication or for 1 month after your last dose.